 after ending the first part of this two-part post on a high (?) note (oh dear, if that was a high note, i fear for the future of our society)... i'm afraid we're going to have to jump back into the decimation that was 2011...

-so to May. the USA were really happy this month, because Osama bin Laden was killed. what really happened was that he was gunned down by soldiers in front of his family in his own home. and apparently, because it was Osama bin Laden, that kind of action is okay. they called it "justice". well, for the record, the definition of justice is
+May. the USA were really happy this month, because Osama bin Laden was killed. what really happened was that he was gunned down by soldiers in front of his family in his own home. and apparently, because it was Osama bin Laden, that kind of action is okay. they called it "justice". well, for the record, the definition of

 1. the quality of being just; fairness